-In case you plan to upgrade an SAP application or to implement enhancement packages, you need to take care about the availability of the so-called upgrade equivalences.
+In case you plan to upgrade an SAP application or to implement enhancement packages, you need to take care about the availability of upgrade equivalences.
 Upgrade equivalences synchronize the error correction level in the source and target release.
-For every support package implemented in the source release a corresponding equivalent support package in the target release is required; this includes SAP NetWeaver, SAP application, add-ons etc. This means: An upgrade is only possible when a support package level of the target release is available which is equivalent or higher than the implemented support package level of the source release.
+For every support package implemented in the source release, a corresponding equivalent support package in the target release is required; this includes SAP NetWeaver, SAP application, add-ons etc. This means an upgrade is only possible when a support package level of the target release is available which is equivalent or higher than the implemented support package level of the source release.
 Thus, it is not recommended to implement the latest SP stack in the source release without verifying the availability of the equivalent support package level in the target release prior to the upgrade procedure.
 As a rule of thumb, the source release should not contain a support package level higher than the penultimate SP Stack.
-More information regarding importing support packages prior to an upgrade can be found in note #832594.
+More information regarding importing support packages prior to an upgrade can be found in SAP Note 832594.

 The SP stack strategy goes hand in hand with the general combination of the planned maintenance and specific corrections that are provided in between:

-In case needed, we will use a Release and Information Note (RIN) to inform you with high priority about the general release of an SP stack and about known problems.
+In certain cases, we will use a Release and Information Note (RIN) to inform you with high priority about the general release of an SP stack and about known problems.
 Critical errors will also be communicated via SAP HotNews.

 Information about additional side-effects related to support packages can be seen directly via the SAP ONE Support Launchpad.
-You will find more information under Side Effects of SAP Notes and in note 2388572.
+You will find more information under Side Effects of SAP Notes and in SAP Note 2388572.

 Newer support packages or patches than defined in the latest SP stack might be available in the SAP Support Portal.
 Nevertheless, the general recommendation is to use the combination specified in the SP stack if there are no specific issues.
 Support packages or patches created in the meantime are intended for the above-mentioned special cases.